MyCryptoHQ/support.mycrypto.com/src/content/getting-started/protecting-yourself-and-your-funds.md

 ### 1. Get yourself a Ledger or TREZOR Hardware wallet.

 One of the safest &amp; easiest ways to store your ETH, Tokens, ETC, BTC, and many other coins is via a <strong>Ledger Nano S</strong> or <strong>TREZOR</strong>.
 Both are hardware wallets.
 Both work with MyCrypto.com.
-And both cost less $100 ( &lt; 0.1 ETH ).
+And both cost less than $100.

 - [Buy a Ledger](https://www.ledgerwallet.com/r/1985?path=/products/)